 Abundant wildlife and bird watching opportunities persist throughout the year.
-In the spring, carpets of wildflowers come to life, and come fall the foliage of the wooded ravines make a beautiful display of autumn color.
+In the spring, carpets of wildflowers come to life and come fall, the foliage of the wooded ravines make a beautiful display of autumn color.
+Wintertime brings snow and fresh opportunities to experience the park differently.
 Four easily accessible viewing platforms provide sweeping views of the park and the Mississippi River.
 Explore Mississippi Palisades State Park on foot or by boat for a nature experience you won’t forget during your RV vacation to Illinois.

 Mississippi Palisades State Park is located in the northwest corner of Illinois, north of the city of Savanna in Carroll County.
 There are two park entrances at the north and south ends of the park, with the north entrance being closest to the campground.
-Both entrances are accessed off Route 84.
+Both entrances are accessible off IL-84.
 Located along the banks of the Mississippi River and within three hours of Chicago, the park is a great RV road trip stop.
-Whether staying for the day or overnight, there are multiple places to park your RV and hit the trials.

 Indoor showers and comfort stations are available at the campground and are open from May to October.
 A camp store is open during the summer months.
-Reservations can be made three days prior to your visit or up to six months in advance.
-There are a number of accessible campsite options available for those with mobility issues.
+Reservations can be made three days before your visit or up to six months in advance.
+There are several accessible campsite options available for those with mobility issues.
 Leashed pets are allowed throughout the campground.

 141 campsites are available on a first-come, first-served basis.
 These only include a small number of sites with electric hookups, so be sure to book ahead if you will need power during your stay.